 Staff sent referrals to 11 outside referral agencies.
 At the end of the review period, a total of 4 responses were received.
-There are no outstanding comments that have not been addressed for this application.
-See attached outside referral agency matrix in Exhibit 5.
+All outstanding comments have been addressed for this application.
+See attached outside referral agency matrix in Attachment 8.